DarkRai087/DSA-DarkRai/README.md

 ## Questions

 1. Find the sum of all elements in an array.
 2. Find the largest and smallest element in an array without sorting.
 3. Check if an array contains a specific element.
 4. Count the number of even and odd numbers in an array.
 5. Find the second-largest element in an array.
 6. Calculate the frequency of elements in an array.
 7. Remove duplicates from a sorted array.
 8. Find all pairs of elements in an array that sum to a specific value.
 9. Rotate an array by one position to the left.
 10. Find the first repeating element in an array.
 11. Check if two arrays are equal or not.
 12. Find the common elements between two arrays.
 13. Merge two sorted arrays into one sorted array.
 14. Check if an array is a palindrome.
 15. Remove all occurrences of a specific element from an array.
 16. Split an array into two parts with equal sums.
 17. Find the maximum sum of a subarray of size k.
 18. Find the difference between the largest and smallest elements in an array.
 19. Replace each element in an array with the product of every other element.
 20. Find all subarrays of a given array.

 ---

 21. Implement Kadane’s algorithm to find the maximum sum of a contiguous subarray.
 22. Find the longest subarray with a sum equal to a given value.
 23. Find the majority element in an array.
 24. Rearrange an array so that even and odd numbers appear alternately.
 25. Find the longest increasing subsequence in an array.
 26. Find the smallest positive missing number in an array.
 27. Implement the "Trapping Rainwater" problem.
 28. Partition an array into two subsets such that the difference between their sums is minimal.
 29. Find the equilibrium index of an array.
 30. Implement the "Maximum Product Subarray" problem.
 31. Sort an array using the QuickSort algorithm.
 32. Find the number of subarrays with an odd sum.
 33. Rotate an array to the left by k positions.
 34. Rearrange an array to alternate positive and negative numbers.
 35. Find the "Leaders" in an array (elements greater than all elements to their right).
 36. Find the maximum circular sum of a subarray.
 37. Count the number of inversions in an array.
 38. Find the maximum difference between two elements in an array such that the larger element comes after the smaller.
 39. Find the longest contiguous subarray containing equal numbers of 0s and 1s.
 40. Implement a binary search on a rotated sorted array.

 ---

 41. Implement the "Median of Two Sorted Arrays" problem.
 42. Find the "Longest Substring Without Repeating Characters."
 43. Find the first missing positive number in an unsorted array.
 44. Implement a Merge Sort to count inversions in an array.
 45. Solve the "4Sum" problem to find quadruplets in an array that sum to a given value.
 46. Find the "Longest Palindromic Substring" in an array.
 47. Find the "Minimum Number of Platforms" required for trains at a station.
 48. Implement the "Subset Sum Problem" using recursion.
 49. Solve the "Kth Largest Element in a Stream" problem.
 50. Solve the "Count Smaller Numbers After Self" problem.
 51. Implement a Segmented Sieve to find prime numbers in a range.
 52. Solve the "Maximum XOR of Two Numbers in an Array" problem.
 53. Implement the "Largest Rectangle in Histogram" problem.
 54. Find the "Maximum Length of a Subarray With Positive Product."
 55. Solve the "Count of Range Sum" problem.
 56. Implement the "Shortest Unsorted Continuous Subarray" problem.
 57. Solve the "Split Array Largest Sum" problem.
 58. Find the "Best Time to Buy and Sell Stock with Cooldown."
 59. Solve the "Number of Subsequences That Satisfy the Given Sum Condition."
 60. Solve the "Max Chunks to Make Sorted II" problem.

 ---

+27. Remove Element js